CederGroupHub/SynthesisSimilarity/README.md

 As a brief summary, the useful scripts reproducing the main results in this work are in the folder "scripts".
 Other auxiliary codes are in the folders "core" and "scripts_utils".
 The trained model is in the folder "models".
+You may want to download the data using _00_download_model_and_data in the folder "scripts" first.
-Data are in the folders "rsc" and "other_rsc".
+The downloaded data will be saved in the folders "rsc" and "other_rsc".
 More details are displayed as follows.

     SynthesisSimilarity
     ├── README.md  # A simple introduction of the repo
     ├── requirements.txt  # Python packages required for this repo
-    └── SynthesisSimilarity  # The main directory
+    ├── requirements_optional.txt  # Optional packages not needed for basic use └── SynthesisSimilarity  # The main directory
         ├── core  #  The directory of the core modules and framework for the PrecursorSelector model in this work
         │   ├── activations  # Activation functions (from https://github.com/tensorflow/models)